Nurislom373/MessageBrokers/Apache-Kafka/README.md

 Our example application will be a Spring Boot application.

 This article assumes that the server is started using the default configuration and that no server ports are changed.

+# 3. Apache Kafka Core Concepts

+We will discuss following Apache Kafka core concepts:

+1. Kafka Cluster
+2. Kafka Broker
+3. Kafka Producer
+4. Kafka Consumer
+5. Kafka Topic
+6. Kafka Partitions
+7. Kafka Offsets
+8. Kafka Consumer Group

+## 3.1 Kafka Cluster

+Since Kafka is a distributed system, it acts as a cluster.
+A Kafka cluster consists of a set of brokers.
+A cluster has a minimum of 3 brokers.

+The following diagram shows Kafka cluster with three Kafka brockers: